The Multiple Self-States Drawing Technique

 Creative Assessment and Treatment with Children and Adolescents

-This book introduces the multiple self-states drawing technique (MSSTD), a creative, trans-diagnostic, clinical assessment tool and treatment intervention for child and adolescent clients.
-The MSSTD provides clinicians and patients with a novel opportunity to bridge the gap in youngsters’ selves-awareness of discrete emotional states.
+This book introduces the Multiple Self-States Drawing Technique (MSSDT), a creative, transdiagnostic, clinical assessment tool and treatment intervention for child and adolescent clients.
+The MSSDT provides clinicians and patients with a novel opportunity to bridge the gap in youngsters’ selves-awareness of discrete emotional states.

 Dr. Parente teaches clinicians how to guide clients through this contemporaneous version of projective figure drawing in order to discover and explore trauma-based, dissociative, and emotionally dysregulated self-states and to focus on adaptive, resilient states of well-being.
 Specific, step-by-step instructions are provided, and case illustrations demonstrating the proposed clinical advantages of the method are presented.
 Chapters show how this experiential, psycho-educational, arts-based activity can be flexibly applied to a broad range of ages and clinical populations and how using the MSSDT may support mental health professionals’ clinical work.

 Through this manual, clinicians will learn how to help clients foster a beneficial relational encounter, promote therapeutic self-expression, and develop an enhanced self and other awareness.